-As a Dallas-Fort Worth dog bite attorney, I know that injuries suffered in attacks by vicious dogs can be extremely severe.
+As a Fort Worth dog bite attorney, I know that injuries suffered in attacks by vicious dogs can be extremely severe.
 Although dogs are commonly regarded as domesticated pets, they are still animals with impulses.
 When a dog attacks a human, injuries can include lacerations, puncture wounds and broken bones.
 In the most serious cases, vicious dog attacks can result in horrific disfiguration, skull fractures and even death.

 To help protect the innocent from vicious dog attacks, there exists a law called Lillian’s Law.

 Lillian’s Law was established in 2007 and was named after Lillian Stiles, a 76-year-old woman from Milam County who was mauled to death by dogs while mowing her front lawn in Thorndale, Texas.
 Stiles was attacked by a pack of six Rottweiler/pit bull mixes who had escaped their owner’s yard in November 2005.
 The attack was unprovoked, and Mrs. Stiles was killed as a result of her wounds.

 The owner of the dogs, Jose Hernandez, was found not guilty of negligent homicide.
 Soon after that verdict, our state legislators introduced Lillian’s Law so that negligent dog owners who allowed their animals to run loose would be punished.
 Although it does nothing to improve the civil rights of innocent dog attack victims who had been injured or killed as a result of vicious dogs, a good dog attack lawyer is often able to achieve a better result in their client’s personal injury claim if the owner of the dogs who attacked them is found guilty under Lillian’s Law.